Packing List & Tips for Self-Guided Multi-Day Canoe Trips…

 6) Paddling strokes: basic paddle strokes – forward, backward, know how to steer and hold paddle

 8) Self-Rescue (in high or low river levels) – Stay on the up stream side.
 Swim canoe to the nearest shore.
-Keep feet up and in front of you to not get caught in submerged rocks and pulled under.
-Hang on to paddle and canoe.
-Wear PFD.
+Keep your feet up and in front of you to not get caught in submerged rocks and pulled under.
+Hang on to the paddle and canoe.
+Wear your PFD.

 9) Paddling in the wind – Strong upstream, gusty winds are common, especially in the afternoon.
 Do not get crosswise (to avoid capsizing).
 It is best to paddle parallel with the shore and within a few feet of shore.
+Stay balanced and do not try to fight the wind.
+Kneel in the canoe for a lower center of gravity.
 If wind is severe, get to shore.

 10) Swimming (NO DIVING!) – Always swim wearing your PFD.
 Swim from a beach or shore.
 Swimming from canoe can cause capsizing when entering or exiting boat.
 AGAIN, DO NOT DIVE!!!
 Silty waters do not allow you to see hidden objects, such as rocks or shallow bottom, and may cause back and neck injury, including paralysis or drowning.

-11) Fire pan – Do not build fires, except in a fire pan at camp.
-Your group will be provided one fire pan.
-Dispose of ash.
-Know if there is a current fire ban in effect.
+11) Fire pan – Only build fires in a fire pan at camp.
+Your group will be provided with one fire pan with canoe rental.
+Douse fire with water and dispose of all remnants in your trash.
+Know if there is a fire ban in effect.

 12) Garbage – All goes in trash bags or bucket, DO NOT throw in the river or on land.
-ALL trash must be carried out!
-LEAVE NO TRACE!
-DO NOT STEP ON OR CAMP ON THE CRYTOBIOTIC SOIL!
+ALL trash must be carried out, including micro-trash (i.e. stickers off fruit, bottle caps, crumbs from food, wrappers, etc.)!!
+Leave NO trace of your stay!

 13) River toilet or “Groover” – Know how to set-up the river toilet.
 When on the river, find a location by the river so you can still pee in the river or wet sand.
-Poop and toilet paper ONLY are to go in the groover!
+POOP AND TOILET PAPER ONLY are to go in the groover!
 Wipes and feminine products clog up the dumping station!
 Put those in your trash bag.
+Don’t forget the toilet seat!

 14) Pee into the river (What??!)
-Pee-Pee in the river.
 We do not get a lot of rain in the desert, so “they” say to pee in the river or on the wet sand.
 The river will then dilute it.
-This goes for when you are hiking too: Pee on the trail or on the floor of a dry wash, NOT by the big old tree…
+This goes for when you are hiking, too: Pee on the trail or on the floor of a dry wash, NOT by the big old tree…

-15) Dry bags – Properly close them to keep gear dry.
+15) Dry bags – Properly close them every time to keep gear dry and anything from crawling in.
 The dry bag that you rent from us SHOULD NOT be used for garbage!

-16) Complete the BLM paperwork (and carry your Permit with you on the river)
+16) Complete the BLM paperwork (carry your Permit with you on the river)

 18) Pay your bill in full

-20) Load your gear into the vehicle – When loading your gear into the vehicle, heavy stuff in first (water jugs, cooler, dry good box, etc. and dry bags and light stuff go in last).
+19) Load your gear into the vehicle – When loading your gear into the vehicle, please put the heavy gear in first (water jugs, cooler, dry good box, etc.) and dry bags and light stuff go in last.